Alexg2195/animate-react/README.md

   <h1>Scoped Fade In</h1>
 </Animator>
 ```
-Because this Animator does not have a animations prop it will automatically use the global animations from above
+This Animator does not have a animations prop so it will use the global animations like the ones defined from above.
 ```
 <Animator play='initialFadeIn'>
   <h1>Global Fade In</h1>